 - Meanwhile, place the broccoli and carrots in a steaming basket inside of a large pot with about 1 inch of water.
 Cover, and place over high heat.
 Steam until the broccoli and carrots are tender crisp - or done to your liking.

 - Once the sauce has reduced and the chicken is cooked through.
-Remove the chicken from the pan, and stir in the xanthan gum 1/4 of a tsp at a time.
+Remove the chicken from the pan, and stir in the xanthan gum ¼ of a teaspoon at a time.
 Stir well and let sit for about 1 minute after each addition until the sauce reaches your desired consistency.
-I used 1/2 tsp, but that amount will vary depending upon how much your sauce reduces.
+I used ½ tsp, but that amount will vary depending upon how much your sauce reduces.

 - Combine the chicken, broccoli and carrots in a large serving dish.
 Top with the sauce and chopped green onions if desired.
 Enjoy!

 Be sure to read the entire post for tips, tricks, and help troubleshooting.

 The nutrition information listed here is only an estimate and is simply provided as a courtesy.
 It nor any other information within this post should constitute medical or nutritional advice.
 Be sure to read all packaging and ingredient labels for potential allergens.
 Optional ingredients are not included unless otherwise specified.